LukasLechnerDev/Kotlin-Coroutines-and-Flow-UseCases-on-Android/README.md

 ## 🔧 Project Setup

 Every use case is using its own `Activity` and `JetPack ViewModel`.
-The `ViewModel`s contains all the interesting Coroutine related code.
+The `ViewModel`s contain all the interesting Coroutine related code.
 `Activities` listen to `LiveData` events of the `ViewModel` and render received `UiState`s.

 This project is using retrofit/okhttp together with a `MockNetworkInterceptor`.
 This lets you define how the API should behave.